Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Lincolnshire and are not the council.
 About us

-The Community Safety Scrutiny Committee is scheduled to meet on Tuesday, 5 May 2026, to review reports on illicit tobacco and product safety, the committee's work programme, and the Prevent annual report.
+The Community Safety Scrutiny Committee met on Tuesday, 5 May 2026, to discuss illicit tobacco and product safety, review the committee's work programme, and scrutinise the Prevent Annual Report.
+Key decisions included noting the report on illicit tobacco and product safety activity, agreeing the committee's work programme, and noting the Prevent Annual Report.

 Illicit Tobacco and Product Safety Activity 2025-26